ariatemplates/usermanual/src/latest/templates/advanced/views.md

 * Any positive integer: the number of items per page.
 * `-1`: turns off paging.

-To display the content of a paged View, you must <span style="background:#ffc">iterate over the items using the `inView` keyword</span> as follows:
+To display the content of a paged View, you must iterate over the items using the `inView` keyword as follows:

 <script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/snippets/templates/views/View.tpl?tag=inView&noheader=true&lang=at'></script>